 Fort George Brewery in Astoria is leading the canned beer revolution.
 That aluminum goes right back into the production stream upon recycling and brewers maintain that cans provide a better tasting beer than glass, which lets light into the bottle.
 Tuck a six-pack of Quick Wit, Sunrise OPA or Vortex IPA in your pack for an afternoon at the beach.

 Bend’s Deschutes Brewery was the first Oregon brewery to implement a Global Reporting Initiative (GRI) approach, which tracks their economic, environmental and social impact.
 Get a taste of the Twilight Summer Ale and Fresh Squeezed IPA.
 Also in Bend, Worthy Brewing Company is throwing its weight behind sustainability with solar power, solar thermal water panels, Salmon Safe Hops and more than 12 tons of composted materials.
 Don’t miss the Lights Out Stout and Pilot Butte Bitter.

 Standing Stone Brewing Company has been called out as a leader in restaurant energy conservation by the Oregon Department of Energy for its energy-saving systems.
 The brewery reduced landfill waste by 95 percent in one year and composts all kitchen scraps and spent grain for its chicken flock.
 Try the I Heart Oregon Ale and the Break Time Ale.

-Save the date: The 10th annual North American Organic Brewers Festival takes place June 26-29 at Overlook Park in Portland.
+Save the date: The North American Organic Brewers Festival returns in 2018 at Overlook Park in Portland.
 It’s your chance to taste more than 50 organic beers and ciders from around the nation.

 about author Eileen Garvin